whats-img

 Introduction

 This course aims to develop advanced skills in project planning and scheduling, providing practical project management fundamentals and preparing participants for managerial and scheduling positions.
 Utilizing up-to-date standards and methodologies, this course offers essential tools and techniques for effective project coordination.
-It is ideal for those pursuing a career in project management or seeking advanced planning and scheduling certification.
+It is ideal for those pursuing a career in project management or seeking advanced planning and scheduling.

 Objectives